max1220/SCPxp/README.md

 Edit `./host_network.sh` to reflect your network setup.
 (It's commented, also see provider documentation).

-Now run `sudo ./host_network.sh` to install the new networking configuration.
+Now run `sudo ./host_network.sh <host network config.sh>` to install the new networking configuration.

-At this point, the only thing left is `sudo reboot`.
+An example network configuration for running as libvirtd guest is provided.

+If the scripts ran successfully you should reboot now.
 The reboot is required because we changed the grub configuration to enable apparmor support in our kernel.